bettercap/caplets/hstshijack/README.md

 ### Core payload

-This module injects HTML & JS files with a payload (<a href="./payloads/hstshijack-payload.js">**hstshijack-payload.js**</a>) that replaces targeted hostnames with spoofed ones, and communicates with bettercap, revealing all URLs that were discovered in the injected document.
+This module injects HTML & JS files with a payload that replaces targeted hostnames with spoofed ones, and communicates with bettercap, revealing all URLs that were discovered in the injected document.

 When bettercap receives a callback with a new URL, it sends a HEAD request to learn whether the host in this URL sends HTTPS redirects, and keeps a log.